-The Australian Journal of Administrative Law comprises four parts a year.
+The Company and Securities Law Journal comprises eight parts a year.

-The Journal is available for subscription via paper and/or online.
-An online subscription can include access to archived volumes of the Journal dating back to 1993 and has the following benefits: content is fully searchable; PDF versions are provided for convenience; users can subscribe to an RSS feed to be instantly informed of updates.
+The journal is available for subscription via paper and/or online.
+An online subscription can include access to archived volumes of the journal dating back to 1982 and has the following benefits: all content is fully searchable; PDF versions are provided for convenience; and users can subscribe to an RSS feed to be instantly informed of updates.